Your Rights & Powers

 composition, studio under the bed

-For others, the wake-up call was extrajudicial killings, or a weakening of the rule of law.
-Terrorism, or mass killings with no clear way to address them.
-Concerns about the 2016 election did it for some.
+For others it was extrajudicial killings, or a weakening of the rule of law.
+Terrorism.
+Concerns about elections.

 There's no mystery about it.
 This site discusses when and how our processes have weakened, and what to do about it.
 Nothing is more important if we want government that works.